wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 					 For example, consider a dimension representing **length**.
 Before constraining it, the dimension embodies a **potential** for any length.
 						 When we constrain it by selecting a specific instance (e.g., "1 meter"), we are **assigning a value** to that dimension.
 							This assignment effectively **quantifies** one of the potential states of the dimension.
-##### A Second Differentiation as a Second (Independent) Dimension
-This Second Differentiated State is not in combination with the First Differentiated State (yet...).
-	The same process occurs for this Second Dimension as in the First.
-		Where this Second Dimension produces a Second Identity or Type.
-			Then the Dimension is Constrained via Parametrization, which produces the Instances  of this Second Dimension.
-				Each Instance is a Quantification (i.e. Value Assignment) of this Second Dimension.
-##### The Evolution of the First Dimension: Increasing the Number of Differentiated States (within the First Dimension)
+#### The Evolution of the First Dimension: Increasing the Number of Differentiated States (within the First Dimension)
 I.e. The increase in Differentiated States (i.e. variance) within this First Dimension.
 	Increase in "values"/Instances within bounds of the First Dimension.
 $$\LARGE [0 \space 1] \to [0 \space 1 \space 01 \space 11 \space 001 \space 011 \space 111 \dots]$$